vcita/developers-hub/entities/license/md/subscription.md

 ## Subscription

-Represents an active or historical subscription purchased by a business for an offering/SKU.
+A subscription represents a purchased offering related to a business.
+It includes details such as the buyer, pricing, trial period, and the subscription's lifecycle state.

-### Properties
+## Properties

 | Name | Description | Type | Required |
 | --- | --- | --- | --- |